eventEmitter/ee-net/README.md

 #### «connection» event

-the connection event is called when a client has established a new connection on the server
+The connection event is called when a client has established a new connection on the server

 	server.on( "connection", function( connection ){
 		// see the «connection» chapter below for the docs on connections